 The Microsoft OneDrive Learning Tools Interoperability (LTI) App integrates with your LMS to bring Microsoft OneDrive and Microsoft Office 365 directly into your most important workflows.

 Attach Office 365 files including Word documents, PowerPoint presentations, and Excel from the Rich Content Editor

 View and organize your personal and course Microsoft Office files.

 Create collaborations where course members can work together on shared documents in real time.

 Access multiple Microsoft OneDrive accounts, including personal and school accounts.

 Integrate Office 365 files with your course modules.

 Use your Microsoft account for single sign-on with your LMS.

 Important: If you have never used OneDrive and are accessing it within your LMS for the first time, OneDrive Picker will not appear nor display an error.
-To resolve this, visit https://onedrive.com/ and sign into your account.
+To resolve this, visit https://onedrive.com/ and sign into your school account.
 After signing, you should be able to access the OneDrive Picker within your LMS.

 Enable Microsoft OneDrive assignments